 After 1977 he was less engaged in the theatre.
 He became a determined promoter and patron of related aesthetic endeavours, especially in visual arts.
 As Director of the Art Heritage Gallery in New Delhi, Alkazi was among the first promoters of modern artists such as Maqbool Fida Husain, Tyeb Mehta and Akbar Padamsee.
 Alkazi, a great collector, is also an integrator, striving to connect the world of aesthetics and education, along with the visual, documentary and performance arts.

 He has received several awards, including the Sangeet Natak Akademi Award for Direction (1962) and three Padma awards: the Padma Shri (1966), for distinguished service; the Padma Bhushan (1991), for distinguished service of high order; and the Padma Vibhushan (2010), for exceptional and distinguished service and his contribution to the Indian arts.

 The AFA is located in Greater Kailash-II, New Delhi.
 Built on three levels, the Foundation is dedicated to the preservation of its vast collection of photographic prints in order to serve the purpose of scholarship and research.

-The process of archiving the ACP was initiated in 1995.
+The process of archiving the ACP was initiated in 1995 while ATA was initiated in 2016.
 The Foundation lays a strong emphasis on the proper preservation and archiving of its material, keeping in mind the historical importance and potential future value of the documents.

 Each floor is equipped with a reading room that enables scholars to carry out their research in quietude.
 The Foundation has a vast collection of books that include several old and rare publications.
 All aspects of Indian history, including the history of photography are covered in the library.